ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 The case of a syntactically valid multi-valued RFC5322.From header field presents a particular challenge.
 When a single RFC5322.From header field contains multiple addresses, it is possible that there may be multiple domains used in those addresses.
-The process in this case is to only proceed with DMARC checking if the domain is identical for all of the addresses in a multi-valued RFC5322.From header field.
+The process, in this case, is to only proceed with DMARC checking if the domain is identical for all addresses in a multi-valued RFC5322.From header field.
 Multi-valued RFC5322.From header fields with multiple domains **MUST** be exempt from DMARC checking.